-Every version of Mamajuana is a little bit different, depending on the region and who makes it, according to Potter.
+Every version of Mamajuana is a little different depending on the region and who makes it, according to Kevin Potter, who owns Sunrise Villa, a beachside luxury vacation property on the Dominican Republic’s northern coast.
 In the countryside, families pass down their own secret recipes from one generation to the next.
 Commonly used natural ingredients include anamu (an herb with a strong garlic-like aroma), bohuco pega palo (an evergreen perennial pine) and albahaca (basil), all of which help with blood flow and circulation.

 Once the ingredients are procured and dried, they’re put into glass bottles and mixed with a combination of a half cup each of red wine and honey.
 The bottle is then filled the rest of the way with white or dark rum, left to steep and macerate and then enjoyed as a shot at room temperature.

 All throughout the Dominican Republic, it’s easy to find commercially-made versions of Mamajuana from brands like Kalembú and Karibú at resort and airport shops.
 They’re generally sold in bottles with herbs only, no liquid added.
 Potter points out that while it’s legal to bring the concoction back to the U.S., some tourists say customs can be a little suspicious.
 He suggests carting it home carefully wrapped in checked luggage.

 But there’s another option.
 Henry Alvarez is the founder of Don Zavier Mamajuana, which sells a packaged blend of herbs and roots, the recipe of which dates back four generations.
 The product comes with instructions on how to prepare Mamajuana and can be found at The Mamajuana Store, Amazon, Etsy and other online retailers.
 “Our blend is balanced, which allows for a vibrant but smooth taste,” says Alvarez.
 Too much of one or two of the bitter roots in the blend will make it too rough or too strong, according to him.